 Childhood Is The Light Of Life

 “To always show up for my kids”.
 I learnt that there’s more to parenting than providing your children with every one of their needs.
 The things that might seem insignificant to the adult is, in fact, a big deal to the child.
 Be present, be your kid’s biggest fan, spend quality time with them, get to know them, always make out the time to talk to them and when you do, always listen.
-Things like showing up for PTA meetings, coming to watch them in a church or school drama, and generally being there to celebrate your child in his big day, definitely being there in their worst too.
+Things like showing up for PTA meetings, coming to watch them in a church or school drama, and generally being there to celebrate your child in his big day,.

 An absent parent produce kids that grow up with the inability to form healthy relationships, sometimes they become comfortable coming home to an empty house and being alone becomes a thing.
 “Hold her a little longer, rock her a little more, read her another story, you’ve only read her four.
 Let her sleep on your shoulder, rejoice in her happy smile.
 She is only a little girl for such a little while“.